KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 <h3 class="header-branding">1️⃣ DMV / License Fees</h3>

-<p>These are government registration fees for your car — not dealer markups.
+<p>These are government registration fees for your car and not dealer markups.
 They cover:</p>

 * Vehicle registration